TwirlingTechGoddess/Backbase-Banking-App/README.md

 # Backbase Banking App
 This app was build by following along to this [Angular Tutorial](https://www.youtube.com/watch?v=TqBDr4OK4pU) by Javascript Evangelist.

+The challenge was to create a complete #angular #Angular4 web application and also add Continuous Integration with CircleCI.
+Here I take the single JPG image of the app provided, aAnd required assets.
+Please note the icons given are not transparent as shown in the preview image, so we quickly clean them up using Photoshop.

+We generate following components:
+-- header
+-= app-root
+-- make-transfer component (which is going to be just a dummy component cause you cant really make an online transfer, you
+    need API's like stripe or some dummy API's which will take much more time, I'm sure some of you can give it a try and post here in comments, I will try my best to help you all.)
+-- recent-transactions component
+-- transactions-row component (responsive flow)
+-- search-filters component
+-- transactions Service
+-- transactions JSON map

+Once I get the desired design with html and css, I write our JavaScript code to get the dynamic application behaviour.

 ```npm install @angular/cli```

 ```npm audit fix```